 Money transfers both within and across borders have evolved into indispensable, essential services.
 They help people to support one another, invest, connect, share memories, and express love and concern.
 Banks still occupy a dominant position in the money transfer space, but money transfer operators (MTOs) are quickly closing in.
 If you have got any questions on how best to send money to someone, wherever they are in the world, then this comprehensive guide is exactly what you need.
-We’ll address everything you need to know about domestic and international money transfers.

 When sending money, it is important to know the options available, and how they differ in terms of speed, cost, safety, and other factors.
 Here’s a quick summary of the different ways you can make person-to-person payments.